Your VPS Is Naked.

 Every day, thousands of indie hackers spin up a VPS and leave it with default settings.
 That's insane.
 It's like buying a house and leaving all the doors open because "the neighborhood seems nice."
 I've been hosting projects since 1998, back when dedicated servers cost more than rent.
 I've seen what happens to unprotected boxes.
 It's not pretty.

 VPSArmor isn't another security checklist.
 It's opinionated protection that actually teaches you what's happening.
 Because understanding your defenses is the difference between cargo-cult security theater and actual protection.
+Only for Debian Stable and Ubuntu LTS.

-wget -qO- https://vpsarmor.com/install | sudo bash
+wget -qO- https://vpsarmor.com/bootstrap.sh | bash 📋

 The Uncomfortable Truths